mohamadSaleh82/Food-Delivery-API/README.md

-# Food Delivery API with FastAPI, SQLAlchemy, and PostgreSQL
+# Food Delivery API with FastAPI and PostgreSQL

 ## Overview 🍕